dusmel/engineering-playbook/5. Developing/Twelve Factor App/readme.md

   * finish to handle the current request
   * usage of a queueing system for long lasting (worker type) process

-### What does that mean for our application ?
+### What does that mean for our application?

 Our application exposes HTTP endPoints that are easy and quick to handle.
-If we were to have some long lasting worker processes, we use Apache Kafka to handle it (services that are purely worker processes include email notification and slack notification service).
+If we were to have some long lasting worker processes, we use Google PubSub to handle it (services that are purely worker processes include email notification and slack notification service).

-Kafka stores indexes of events processed by each worker.
+Google PubSub stores events processed by each worker.
 When a worker is restarted, it can provide an index indicating at which point in time it needs to restart the event handling.
 Doing so no events are lost.

 ## 10 - Dev / Prod parity